HarshP0028/FaceReco/README.md

+# FaceReco
-# Age Group and Gender estimation from face image using CNN.
+Age Group and Gender estimation from face image using CNN.

 Two Custom CNN layers are trained for age group and gender estimation.